Liz Tells Frank What Happened In “The Cabin in the Woods”

 The stoner lights up a doobie, the two of them enjoy some herbal refreshment, and a giant hand reaches out from beneath the surface of the earth and begins fucking up the place.
 THE END.
 (If you’re counting, Dollhouse fans, this is the second apocalypse that Fran Kranz is responsible for.)

 I’ve taken care, with this recap, not to spoil any of the really good jokes or gags in this movie (of which there are quite a few); I genuinely hope, Frank, that reading this makes you want to see the movie if you’ve ignored my heeding at the beginning.
 Because here is what is so interesting about Cabin: The end conclusion of this horror movie is that horror movies are kinda gross — or that they represent something gross about humanity.

 But it’s never made too explicit, and thus the critique is not just applied only to the horror genre.
 A lot of people watch slasher flicks — but a lot of people people watch the bodies stack up on C.S.I.
 A lot of people gawk at the human carnage in your crueler gossip magazines.

 In short, there is a strain running through us all that craves witnessing the misfortune of others — that demands sacrifice.
 And full credit to Cabin for making us acknowledge that.

-Posted on April 19, 2012, in Movies and tagged Chris Helmsworth, even a tangental Sorkin reference pleases me, horror movies YIKES, joss whedon, redneck incestual pain-worshipping zombies, zombies.
+Posted on April 19, 2012, in All the Spoilers, Movies and tagged Chris Helmsworth, even a tangental Sorkin reference pleases me, horror movies YIKES, joss whedon, redneck incestual pain-worshipping zombies, zombies.
 Bookmark the permalink.
 2 Comments.